devicetree-org/devicetree-specification/source/source-language.rst

 .. _chapter-devicetree-source-format:

-Device Tree Source Format (version 1)
+Devicetree Source Format (version 1)
 ================================================

-The Device Tree Source (DTS) format is a textual representation of a device tree in a form that can be processed by dtc into a binary device tree in the form expected by the kernel.
-The following description is not a formal syntax definition of DTS, but describes the basic constructs used to represent device trees.
+The Devicetree Source (DTS) format is a textual representation of a devicetree in a form that can be processed by dtc into a binary devicetree in the form expected by the kernel.
+The following description is not a formal syntax definition of DTS, but describes the basic constructs used to represent devicetrees.

 Node and property definitions
 -----------------------------

-Device tree nodes are defined with a node name and unit address with braces marking the start and end of the node definition.
+Devicetree nodes are defined with a node name and unit address with braces marking the start and end of the node definition.
 They may be preceded by a label.